allynt/lfric_core/documentation/source/user_guide/io/diagnostics.rst

-Knowledge about which time-step a diagnostic is output can be used to set the ``my_diagnostic_flag`` used in the :ref:`Optional Diagnostics<section optional diagnostics>` section above.
+Knowledge about which time-step a diagnostic is output can be used to set the ``my_diagnostic_flag`` used in the :ref:`Optional Diagnostics<optional diagnostics>` section above.

 Knowledge about the function space that the field lives on can be inferred from the output format of the diagnostic.

-These two aspects can be combined into a single generic function, illustrated by a rewrite of the second code example in the :ref:`Optional Diagnostics<section optional diagnostics>` section, as follows:
+These two aspects can be combined into a single generic function, illustrated by a rewrite of the second code example in the :ref:`Optional Diagnostics<optional diagnostics>` section, as follows:

 .. code-block:: fortran